Mpox vaccination bookings now open

 Mpox vaccination is currently by appointment only.
 Strictly no walk-ins

-Portland and Warrnamobool bookings available to request via email here: [email protected]
+- Hamilton, Portland and Warrnamobool: bookings available to request via email here: [email protected].

 Regional clinic locations subject to change - Location details and directions will be provided in your booking confirmation.